 #2 – Verbal Hazard Communication

 When discussing safety issues with employees or management you need to make sure you are able to communicate very clearly.
 Verbal hazard communication often requires precise language so people know what you are talking about.

 In addition, you need to make sure you are communicating about dangers in a way that everyone will understand, even if they don’t typically work in a specific area.

 #3 – Visual Hazard Communication

 Another important part of hazard communication is visual communications.
 Visual communications can alert people to dangers in the area, even when you aren’t around to provide the warning.
-Things like floor tape (which can be found here), vinyl labels and safety signs (custom or pre-made) are all effective forms of visual hazard communication.
+Things like floor tape, vinyl labels and safety signs are all effective forms of visual hazard communication.

 The role of the safety professional is to make sure that these types of visual hazard communication are as effective as possible.
 You want to balance using too many of these types of things with the risk of not using enough.
 Finding that proper balance will help ensure people see and understand them easily, so they can respond to the potential hazard properly.